SamuelSchmidgall/AgentLaboratory/README.md

       - Google: "gemini-2.0-flash", "gemini-2.0-flash"
       - Ollama: Any model that you can find in the [Ollama Website](https://ollama.com/search)
       - `--ollama-max-tokens`: Max tokens for OLLAMA (default: 2048),

-    > [!TIP] Best Practice or Ollama
-    > Set the `--ollama-max-tokens` to the model real context length (Ex: 128000 for `qwen2.5:32b`) for much better performance.
-    > Use the model that support `tools` as the Agent Laboratory will instruct the model to output formatted code or actions (This is kinda needed for the current version of Agent Laboratory).

     **Research Parameters:**
     - `--research-topic`: Your research topic/idea or a open-ended question to ask, this **must be provided**